 8) When using the Kemper live I don't generate any stage volume.
 None.
 I plug direct into the board and use in-ear monitors.
 Gone are the days of on-stage volume wars between my amp and our lead singer's monitors.
 Gone are the days of the sound guy saying "your amp is too loud".

 9) You can actually fix deficiencies in a tube amp's sound with a couple tweaks of its Kemper profile.
 It can sound even better than the carefully mic'd original source amp.
-It never sounds worse, because the difference in tone between the source amp and the Kemper profiles is nearly imperceptible.
+Even before doing any tweaks to the profile, the tone never sounds worse than the original amp because the difference in tone between the source amp and the Kemper profiles is nearly imperceptible.
+Blindfolded people in tests I've seen have about a 50/50 chance of guessing which tone is the original tube amp and which is the Kemper.

 10) The Kemper weighs about 1/10th as much as a Marshall half stack.
 It weighs at most 1/5th as much as a good tube combo amp.
 My back loves the Kemper.